SolisDynamics/exploring-java-libraries-2/README.md

 ## What You Will Learn

+This section acts as a complete **Java GUI development guide**, covering everything needed to build modern **Java desktop applications**.

 ### ✔ Advanced Text Processing (`java.text`)
+Master **java.text formatting** for real-world localization and data presentation.
 - Formatting and parsing
 - Localization (i18n / l10n)
 - Character iteration